tldr-pages/tldr/pages/common/stdbuf.md

 > Run a command with modified buffering operations for its standard streams.

-- Change stdin buffer size to 512 kiB:
+- Change the standard input buffer size to 512 kiB:

 `stderr --input={{512K}} {{command}}`

-- Change stdout to line-buffering:
+- Change the standard output buffer to line-buffered:

 `stdbuf --output={{L}} {{command}}`

-- Change stderr to unbuffered:
+- Change the standard error buffer to unbuffered:

 `stdbuf --error={{0}} {{command}}`